Providence Consumer Information Disclosures

-If you have any additional questions about Financial Aid, please contact Tina Bos, Financial Aid Advisor at email@example.com.
+If you have any additional questions about Financial Aid, please contact Tina Bos, Assistant Director of Financial Aid at email@example.com.

 Privacy of Student Records

 The Family Educational Rights and Privacy Act (FERPA) requires that current and former students be given access to their educational records; be provided with basic privacy protection of those records; and also provides them with better control of those records.
 Current and former students are allowed to designate that certain “directory information” be kept confidential.
 Parents of students that are considered dependents for tax purposes are also granted permission to access and view student records.
-For more information about your Providence records, visit the Registrar’s section of our website.
+For more information about your Providence records, contact the Registrar’s Office.

 Facilities and Services for Students with Disabilities

 Descriptions of facilities and services available for students with disabilities are available in the Providence Disability Services Handbook.

 Enrolled Student Facts

 History: Providence Christian College was founded in 2005.

 Enrollment: More than 1 students from many states and foreign countries.

 Location: Pasadena, California—just 15 miles northeast of Los Angeles, a metropolitan area that provides students with an array of international and cultural opportunities.